CodingItWrong/rtl-exercises/README.md

 The exercise repository used in the ["Designing Effective Tests with React Testing Library"](https://codingitwrong.com/workshops/rtl-berlin) workshop at React Day Berlin 2022.

 This branch is the starting state of the exercises.
+Solutions are available on the `solutions` branch.

 ## Requirements